saksham-mittal/Implementing-Critical-Section-solutions/README.md

 # Implementing-Critical-Section-solutions
-The goal of this assignment is to implement a multithreaded solution for critical section problem using the three techniques discussed in the class: Test_And_Set, Test_And_Set with Bounded Waiting and Compare_And_Swap.
+The goal of this assignment is to implement a multithreaded solution for critical section problem using: test_and_set, test_and_set with bounded waiting and compare_and_swap.

+The performance analysis along with the design of the programs is done in the Report for all three techniques.

+This assignment was a part of OS-II course.